 10. Let go of the outcome.

 All you can do is the very best you've done.
 Know you did your very best and that you have created a quality product or service.
-You are not responsible for how what you've done is received, only for delivering it.
+You are not responsible for how it is received, only for delivering it.